 As an example of what I am saying, at the time of writing this, I am sitting in my office at my desk, located in Oshawa, Ontario, Canada.

-When I go to Google and type in “dentist”, well… pictures are worth a thousand words, so check out the image below from my results.
+When I go to Google and type in “dentist”, well… pictures are worth a thousand words, so check out the screen print below which is from my search results.

 Google knows where I am located, so understand that this is happening no matter where the searcher is located at the time of their search.